The anterior triangle is a region located at the front of the neck.

 In some people, the baroreceptors are hypersensitive to stretch.
 In these patients, external pressure on the carotid sinus can cause slowing of the heart rate and a decrease in blood pressure.
 The brain becomes underperfused, and syncope results.
 In such patients, checking the pulse at the carotid triangle is not advised.

 The submental triangle in the neck is situated underneath the chin.
-Its main content is the submental lymph nodes, which filter lymph draining from the floor of the mouth and parts of the tongue.
+It contains the submental lymph nodes, which filter lymph draining from the floor of the mouth and parts of the tongue.

 It is bounded:

-The base of the submental triangle is formed by the mylohyoid muscle, which runs from the mandible to the hyoid bone.
+The floor of the submental triangle is formed by the mylohyoid muscle, which runs from the mandible to the hyoid bone.